 This webinar will look at how institutions can effectively respond and take action to identify and implement change, and embed this across their university.
 We will hear lived experiences, as well as from university leadership and practitioners working to affect change in their institutions.
 The session will also help to inform ongoing work and new sector guidance being coordinated by Universities UK into tackling racial harassment at universities and addressing the BAME student degree awarding gap.

 The webinar will be chaired by Baroness Valerie Amos, Director of SOAS.
-Our other speakers are:
+Our other speakers are will each be coming with a different voice and perspective:

 Professor David Richardson, Vice-Chancellor, University of East Anglia